Experience

 Lewistown, Montana, October 2002 to January 2003

-Performed content analysis on public scoping comments from a wide range of stakeholders on the Draft EIS for management of the new Missouri River Breaks National Monument.
+Performed content analysis on public scoping comments on the Draft Environmental Impact Statement related to management of the Missouri River Breaks National Monument.
+Developed database for scoring comments to share with leaders of the organization.

 Biological Sciences Technician, USFS Prescott National Forest